24 Adorable Christmas Mason Jar Crafts You Can Make Today

 DIY Snow Globes

 Creating custom family snow globes is easier than you think!
 Simply cut out family photos and laminate them.
 Then affix to the center of a Mason jar lid with hot glue.
 Fill the jar with water, stopping about 1/2 inch from the lip.
 Add glitter, glitter flakes, confetti, or sequins.
-You can also mix in 1 Tbsp. glycerine to thicken the water.
 Add a bead of hot glue along the underside of the jar lid, then screw it on tight; finish with ribbon, string, or washi tape.
 Invert to display the Christmas Mason jars.

 Christmas Scenes in a Jar